EBIBioSamples/biosamples-v4/README.txt

 This relies on spring-data-rest for exposing the repositories as REST endpoints.
 However, that can only serve JSON and cannot serve XML.
 Currently, some type negotiation backend is implemented but this is not exposed in anyway.

+When repeatedly sending JSON because it is a list of things with optional components, the optional parts can become mixed if the list ordering changes.
+Maybe this can be remedied by using map of attribute types instead?